tkaria/HackYourFuture/Class-3.md

 http://blog.modulus.io/mongodb-tutorial

-Since I did not get to do an example in class I will do the POST request for you this time and you guys can do the rest.
+Since I did not get to do an example in class I will do the GET request again for you this time and you guys can do the rest.